Chhaylayh/UTD_CS_Project/CS 4348 - Operating Systems Concepts - Spring 24/readme.md

 An introduction to fundamental concepts in operating systems: their design, implementation, and usage.
 Topics include process management, main memory management, virtual memory, I/O and device drivers, file systems, secondary storage management, and an introduction to critical sections and deadlocks.

 ## Project 1
-The assignment was to simulate a computer's CPU and memory and the communication between them.
-The CPU and Memory classes are run as separate processes, and they communicate via input and output streams.
+The project will simulate a simple computer system consisting of a CPU and Memory.
+The CPU and Memory will be simulated by separate processes that communicate.
+Memory will contain one program that the CPU will execute and then the simulation will end.

 ## Project 2
 This project will simulate a visit to the doctor’s office.
 It is similar to the “barbershop” example in the textbook.